rinkaku (輪郭):

 From May to June 2023, I was in charge of documenting the 2023 edition of biennolo, a big art exhibition that takes place in the nolo district in Milano.

-On that occasion, I had to follow the whole development of the exhibition, from the set-up to the opening.
+On that occasion, I followed the whole development of the exhibition, from the set-up to the opening.

-The whole work was shot on a Fujifilm X-T100, in colour, and took place in two different places: mosso's spaces and the Caravaggio train.
+The whole work was shot on digital colour, and took place in two different places: mosso's spaces and the Caravaggio train.

 interactive projects